msmi0057/ETO5513-A1/README.md

-# Activity1
+# Assessment 1
-Module 2 activity
+Assessment 1

-This repository is an example about how to integrate GitHub with RStudio Cloud
+This repository provides the analysis of who American spend their time with.